 But of course, with running any small business, the good comes with the not-so-good.
 Besides not having the security of a traditional job, one of the downsides of freelancing is the risk that your client won’t pay on time and is seemingly unreachable.

 In the dating world, when someone stops calling and seems to have fallen off the radar completely, it’s referred to as “ghosting.”
-As you can imagine, getting ditched by last night’s dinner date is disappointing, but it isn’t nearly as traumatic as being ghosted by a client you’ve sent a number of unanswered invoices to.
+As you can imagine, getting ditched by last night’s dinner date is disappointing, but it can be just as frustrating to be ghosted by a client after you’ve sent several unanswered invoices.

 Your Options If a Client Doesn’t Pay You

 1. Don’t Jump the Gun

 Whether it’s dating or freelancing, it’s easy to expect the worst.
 For one, you can’t help but think you’re down hundreds of dollars simply because you haven’t received a reply from your client—especially if you’ve been burned in the past.
-However, it’s important that you don’t conclude your client is trying to ghost you if you aren’t entirely sure.
-Accusing a client of racking up a large bill and ghosting you can potentially destroy the relationship and cause you to lose the job completely.
+However, you mustn’t conclude your client is trying to ghost you if you aren’t entirely sure.
+Accusing a client of racking up a hefty bill and ghosting you can potentially destroy the relationship and cause you to lose the job completely.

 Keep in mind there are perfectly legitimate reasons that someone may not respond right away—perhaps they’re on a lengthy vacation or attending to personal matters.
 If your client hasn’t established a habit of disappearing, they may deserve the benefit of the doubt at least once, so give them a reasonable amount of time to respond before you start the chase.